mousepawmedia/devdocs/network/source/guides/staff.rst

-4. Uncheck the boxes labeled :guilabel:`List your own file actions in the stream` and :guilabel:`Notify about your own actions via email`, so you don't recieve notifications about your *own* actions.
+4. Uncheck the boxes labeled :guilabel:`List your own file actions in the stream` and :guilabel:`Notify about your own actions via email`, so you don't receive notifications about your *own* actions.

 If you'll be using Nextcloud regularly, you may consider setting up the Nextcloud Client on your computer.
 See :ref:`nextcloud_client`.